thinkUXca/jekyll-now/case-studies/tripseer.md

 <div class="row case-study">
   <div class="col-xs-12 col-sm-8 col-sm-offset-2">
     <div class="testimonial">
-      <p>“We were concerned about our interface being too complex and difficult for users to learn.
-ThinkUX provided strong UX expertise and the passion to apply it to our design problems.
+      <p>“ThinkUX provided strong UX expertise and the passion to apply it to our design problems.
 Communication was fast, open, and precise, and their work went above the deliverables in meaningful ways.”</p>
     </div>
   </div>
 </div>